niyorn/Overweight-Netherland/README.md

   .on("mouseout", removeTooltip);
 ```

-And the Function for showing and removing the showTooltip
+And the Function for show and removing the showTooltip
 ```javascript
 //function that will render a tooltip function showTooltip(d, i) {